I'd like to know. . .

 These arrondissements used to be scattered with many small churchyards which disappeared at the end of the 18th century as they had become overcrowded and thus deemed unsanitary.
 Burial inside the city then became illegal (with a few exceptions).
 The remaining 9 arrondissements were not part of Paris until 1860.

-What became of the bodies when the city cemeteries closed?
+What became of the bodies when the city cemeteries closed in the late 18th century?

 What happens to all the remains from the abandoned gravesites?

-Abandoned remains are boxed, tagged and moved to ossuary in Père-Lachaise cemetery (located behind the Monument aux Morts).
+Abandoned remains are boxed, tagged and moved to ossuary in Père-Lachaise cemetery (located in the hill beneath the cemetery chapel and behind the Monument aux Morts).

 How does the grave recycling process work?